Review and sign I-20 or DS-2019

 Florida State Law requires all students to be immunized against Measles and Rubella.
 Prior to registration you will have to provide medical certificates in English showing you received the required immunizations, or you will have to receive immunizations upon arriving at FAU (for an additional cost to you).

 Prepare for entry to the United States.

-At the port of entry (i.e. Fort Lauderdale International Airport, Miami International Airport, etc.) you will need to present the following documents: passport with valid F-1 or J-1 visa stamp, FAU I-20 or DS-2019, and Form I-94 (which you will receive on the plane prior to your arrival).
+At the port of entry (i.e. Fort Lauderdale International Airport, Miami International Airport, etc.) you will need to present the following documents: passport with valid F-1 or J-1 visa stamp, FAU I-20 or DS-2019.
 Be prepared to answer questions about the purpose of your entry to the U.S., what you will be studying, etc. Upon entering the United States you will be assigned an electronic I-94 record.
 Once you already entered the U.S. go to www.cbp.gov/I94 to print a copy of your I-94 record.
 You will be later on required to present it in the International Student and Scholar Services at FAU.

 Arriving at FAU